Hornbill-Docs/servicemanager-user-guide/servicemanager-user-guide/service-portfolio/requests/request-details-form-designer.md

   * Fields Custom 26-30 are of type Integer
   * Fields Custom 31-40 are of type text with no character limit

-Once you have used a custom field it will not be visible in the list of available fields To remove and repurpose a custom field, firstly remove the custom field from the form and it will then appear again in the list of available fields
+Once you have used a custom field it will not be visible in the list of available fields.

+To repurpose a custom field that has already been used, you will need to remove the custom field from the form and it will then appear again in the list of available fields.

 * **Display Label**: Add a Display Label which will be visible to the users when viewing or editing this form.
 To add different language translations for the Display Label on custom fields switch the UI into the required language and provide the values for that specific language, this can be repeated for any subsequently required languages.
 * **Control Type**: A number of Control Types can be used.
 These include Single Line Text Field, Multi-line Text Area, Drop Down List Box, Radio Option List, Check List Box, 5 Star Rating, Single Check Box, Date Selector, Date Time Selector

 :::tip
-The list of available Control Type you can use will depend on the field type of the custom field you have chosen to use
+The list of available Control Type you can use will depend on the field type of the custom field you have chosen to use.

 Information Some Control Types will provide additional Field Properties that will allow the defining of the options that accompany the Control Type.
 :::